Screen#

 clear screen

-The set font block sets the font and size used for displaying text on the brain’s screen.
+The set font on screen block sets the font and size used for displaying text on the brain’s screen.
 This font will apply to all subsequently printed text.

 set font to [monospaced v] [medium v] on screen